kennneth1/PokeAI/README.md

 - cd into training then create and start a virtual env, then `pip install -r requirements.txt`
 - run `experiment.ipynb` which trains a XGBoost regressor model to predict price of cards

+*Move the tensorflow binary model file inside the inference/ folder if need to deploy & test predictions using FastAPI (make sure to reference the correct model file name in `inference/main.py`

 ### Testing Inference: Dockerize and test locally
 - cd into inference then start up docker and run the following commands:
 - `docker build -t fastapi-model .`